 By car

-You have to pay for parking in the central part of Kaunas 8 am – 8 pm from Monday to Friday (yes, the weekends are free – except the Town Hall Square!), except for public holidays.
+In the central part of Kaunas, parking fees are applicable from 8 am to midnight daily, or from 8 am to 8 pm daily.
+There are no charges on public holidays or during Kaunas City Day celebrations.
 To pay for parking, you can use the Unipark app, your contactless bank card or Euro coins.

 By boat